 An Amazing Building – Palazzo Della Pilotta

-Within Palazzo Della Pilotta you will find four museums.
-The National Gallery, Palatine Library, Museum Bodoni, Archaeological Museum, and the Teatro Farnese.
+Within the beautiful Palazzo Della Pilotta in Parma, Italy you will actually find four museums.
+They are The National Gallery, Palatine Library, Museum Bodoni, Archaeological Museum, and the Teatro Farnese.
+As a result of the number of museums, it is worth your time to allow a few hours to enjoy them all.
+Our photos really don’t do it justice, truly.

 This museum was founded in 1760 by Don Philip, Duke of Parma.
 It was extended in later years to contain materials and artifacts found in the Parma area.